Danny Seigle: Talk 'N Text Tropang Texters

 During the 2013–14 Philippine Cup, Seigle was signed by the Talk 'N Text Tropang Texters.
 He made his debut on December 3, 2013 with a total of 13 points and 8 rebounds.

 On January 19, 2014, he made a career high of 21 points as a Talk 'N Text player against Brgy.
 Ginebra San Miguel and closed their elimination with a lopsided win.
 He also became the 31st local player to reach 8,000 career points in the PBA.

 He won his 8th and last championship with the Tropang Texters after they defeated the Rain or Shine Elasto Painters in seven games during the 2015 Commissioner's Cup.

 He played for four seasons with the Katropa.

 Coaching career

 San Miguel Alab Pilipinas

-After the 2017 season of the PBA, Seigle was hired as an assistant coach for the San Miguel Alab Pilipinas alongside head coach Jimmy Alapag.
+After the 2017 season of the PBA, Seigle was hired as an team consultant for the San Miguel Alab Pilipinas alongside head coach Jimmy Alapag.